 You also won’t see the effects immediately; the hard inquiry will appear on your report 30 days after it’s made.
 According to FICO, only inquiries from the past 12 months are considered in your credit score, but an inquiry remains on your credit report for two years.

 While shopping for a great rate on your mortgage is a well-known practice for potential homebuyers, creditors don’t look as favorably upon those who apply for multiple credit cards within a short amount of time.
 Too many credit applications within too-short a time span can make you look like a risky borrower, not a savvy lendee.

-Instead, look for a card that offers a lower range of APRs, if you plan on carrying a balance.
+Instead, look for a card that offers a lower range of APRs or 0% APR cards, if you plan on carrying a balance.
 But with average interest rates currently hovering around 16 percent, it’s smarter to pay off your balances each month and instead look for a card that suits your spending habits.

 After you’re approved

 Taking out a new loan, no matter what type, affects your credit score in another way, too.